xxFrozt/Exploring-Rate-of-Change-of-Frequency-RoCoF-events-in-the-Nordic-Syncrenous-Area/README.md

 The primary goal of this project is to provide a detailed examination of RoCoF events, aiding exploring the frequency stability within the Nordic Synchronous Area.

-The code is by no means free from faults.
-The code is published under the MIT Licence, so feel free to explore the code and use it in your own research or application.
+The code is by no means faultless.
+It is published under the MIT License, so feel free to explore it and use it in your own research or application.